wp-plugins/easy-translator-lite/readme.txt

 == Upgrade Notice ==

-= 3.01 =
+= 3.10 =

-Documentation changes only.
+Compatibility with WP3.6.
+Some additional tooltips to help the user.

 == Screenshots ==